hypothesis/h/docs/developing/making-changes-to-model-code.rst

 ------------------------------------
-Creating a Database Migration Script
+Creating a database migration script
 ------------------------------------

 If you've made any changes to the database schema (for example: added or